What You Need to Know About Light Sources and Color Evaluation

 Noticeable variations in flare or metamerism may be perceived differently, depending on who is conducting the color evaluation.
 That’s why it’s crucial to engage key stakeholders in the lighting selection process.
 While these people will vary depending on your industry and company, here are some potential stakeholders for a textile brand:

 A new light source can alter the designer’s color selection and impact the overall aesthetic of the final product.
 Input from the design team is essential to preserving the integrity of the original vision.

 The seasonal color palette must be evaluated in the new light source to ensure that individual colors do not flare in an unacceptable direction.

 The retail/apparel color team typically is responsible for implementing the global color management workflow, so open communication with color professionals is a prerequisite for success across the supply chain.

-A critical factor in color consistency is streamlined standards.
+A critical factor in color uniformity is streamlined standards.
 It’s critical to ensure that suppliers can match existing and new colors to your company’s standards under the new light source.